THE WHOLE-BODY JUMP SHOTS

 Donovan Mitchell

-The Elevated-Elbow-In Jump Shot - Small Change, Big Improvement
+The Whole-Body Elevated-Elbow-In Jump Shot - Small Change, Big Improvement

 Elevated-elbow-in jumpshooters, such as Kevin Durant, set up the shooting position for the start of the release over the front of the head with a mini reachback.
 The over-the-front-of-the-head shooting position is high enough and far enough back for the shooting shoulder to roll back to activate as a source of whole-body athleticism and whole-body power by way of engagement with the release mechanism.
 Those shooting-shoulder-centric techniques define the elevated-elbow-in jump shot as a whole-body jump shot.
 The elevated-elbow-in jump shot’s over-the-front-of-the-head shooting position is also high enough for the arm action that raises the basketball to the shooting position to double as a significant supplementary power source for the jump of the jump shot.